Larry David very rarely gives interviews. I found this on the internet

 LF: Let's move on.
 You won your Emmy for your story about masturbation,

 "The Contest."
-That's not a topic usually dealt with on TV, much less in
+That's not a topic usually dealt with on TV, much

 a sitcom.
 Why did you decide it would be appropriate for "Seinfeld?"